-Natasha’s Law – Our Best Practice Guide – Allergen Labelling
+Natasha’s Law Guidance – Our Best Practice – Allergen Labelling

-From October 2021, the law is changing to extend the display and communication of allergen information in foods to include all foods that are pre-packed before the point of sale AND includes:
+In October 2021, the law changed to extend the display and communication of allergen information in foods to include all foods that are pre-packed before the point of sale AND includes:

 - Foods packaged before selecting and ordering: